atsuoishimoto/emitjson/README.rst

 Help composing objects to emit JSON.

-``emitjson.repository()`` creates a repogistory of converter functions, which is a standard `single-dispatch generic function <http://docs.python.org/3/library/functools.html#functools.singledispatch>`_ to covert various type of objects to JSON-friendly objects.
+``emitjson.repository()`` creates a repogistory of functions to convert various type of objects to JSON-friendly objects.
+The repository is a `single-dispatch generic function <http://docs.python.org/3/library/functools.html#functools.singledispatch>`_  that returns a converted object if the converter for the type is registered.

-The generic function returns a converted object if the type of the object has dispatcher. ``repository()`` contains some dispatchers to converts for types that are not supported by `json module` such as ``set()`` or ``datetime.datetime()``.
-Also, default deispacher returns (shallow) copies of standard container types such as ``collections.abc.Mapping`` or ``collection.abc.Sequence``.
+The repository contains some default converters for types that are not supported by `json module` such as ``set()`` or ``datetime.datetime()``.
+Also, default repository returns (shallow) copies of standard container types such as ``collections.abc.Mapping`` or ``collection.abc.Sequence``.
 Items in the container object are also converted recursively.

 ::